aoju/hibiscus.js/README.md

     }

-And use `RebirthNGModule` to declare on your feature module:
+And use `HiNGModule` to declare on your feature module:

     @NgModule({
       imports: [CommonModule, FormsModule, HiNGModule],